 MedSAP enables the best students of the Medical Faculty of the University of Belgrade to gain insight into the work of top medical institutions of the largest medical center in the world under the auspices of the Serbian-American Chamber of Commerce in Houston.

-Successful scientific exchange of medical experts in development leads to the development of high-demand specialists.
+The successful scientific exchange of medical experts in development leads to the development of high-demand specialists.

 The Faculty of Medicine in Belgrade selects students based on a rigorous score system that evaluates not only the success at faculty but also students’ interest in sports, art and volunteer activities, as well as engagement in student associations.
-Fifth year medical students may apply, and are selected based on their GPA and English proficiency, which is assessed during in-person interview.
+Fifth-year medical students may apply, and are selected based on their GPA and English proficiency, which is assessed during an in-person interview.
 The entire selection process is transparent and available for internal and external evaluation.

 Honoring our MedSAP program, former Mayor Annise Parker proclaimed September 17 as “The Medical Student Advancement Program Day”.

 Mission: MedSAP will enable University of Belgrade Medical School students to gain exposure to top-quality medical programs in the institution of largest Medical Center in the World under the sponsorship umbrella of the Serbian American Chamber of Commerce.

 Vision of Success: Successful scientific exchange between medical programs and experts in development, resulting in development of specialists high in demand and low in supply.
 Increased number of resources available to medical institutions, where early interests are captured in pre-residency phase and skills focused to fill the resource gap.